 Where We Connect

-So, reading and writing’s like living a good life for me.
+I think reading and writing and a good conversation are like living a good life.
 We settle into the world, get to know folks, ride through their ups and downs, share their angst and triumphs… and feel touched in ways so something shifts inside us.

 Ask me about myself I’ll tell you I prefer tea to coffee, walking to running, sunrises to sunsets, quiet to lively, exploring to shopping, light filled rooms to cozy caves.
 A huge dose of solitude sustains me, as does driving through uninhabited landscapes,.
 You’ll think me extrovert when we meet, tho.